harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/gameday/run-gameday.md

 7. Record the conclusion and action items

 :::info
 Once you create a GameDay in HCE, you can run it as many times as you wish.
-HCE saves the information about every run, which includes the date, results, any notes you add, and so on.
+HCE saves the information about every run, which includes the date, summary, any notes you add, and so on.
 :::

-### Prerequisites
+## Prerequisites
+You can create a GameDay provided you have the following prerequisites.
 1. HCE account
 2. Access to a cluster

+## Creating a GameDay
+You can create and run a GameDay with the following steps.

 ### Step 1: Plan your GameDay